Violator (comics): Fighting for his life

-His brothers turn on him at one point, sending him fleeing for his life through a New York City shopping district.
+Violator's brothers turn on him at one point, sending him fleeing for his life through a New York City shopping district.
 He becomes briefly allied with a moral but naive vigilante.

-At one point, he is kept prisoner in a scientific facility seeking to weaponize his energies.
-Violator has to deal with an unexpected trip to hell, an insanely murderous angel and the facility's director of security, the stone-bodied Badrock.
+At one point, Violator is kept prisoner in a scientific facility seeking to weaponize his energies.
+He has to deal with an unexpected trip to hell, an insanely murderous angel and the facility's director of security, the stone-bodied Badrock.

 After suffering a humiliating defeat in Hell during Spawn's return to claim the throne of the 8th sphere, Clown reappeared on Earth on the order of Mammon to wreak havoc in Spawn's life as part of the larger plan to give Nyx an opportunity to betray Al. He was a "mental adviser" to Jason Wynn, his former contact and partner in the deal that cost Al Simmons his life.
 He helped Wynn regain his sanity and return to the NSA, but had other plans, rather than being charitable.
 He has assumed the dominant role in Wynn's psyche and when Wynn was vulnerable, hanging from a steel girder many stories up, he caused him to fall to his apparent death.
 Clown then took over Wynn's body and used it as his new vessel.
 He turned Wynn's body into a fanged, bloated parody of his former self.
 Clown then began to attack and 'mark' citizens of Rat City, turning them all into blue face-painted Clowns.
 It was revealed that the Violator was possessing hundreds of civilians and forcing them to run amok, committing acts of violence and vandalism, all with a smile on their faces.
 After their attacks brought Spawn to the brink of death, leaving him bleeding and broken on the streets of Rat City in his Al Simmons persona, the Clowns vanished.
 The Violator has not been seen since, but has revealed that he has been turned loose on Earth with no strings attached, and it is only a matter of time before he returns to plague Spawn anew.

 In Spawn #167, a new Clown emerges, who is thin and agile, and fond of using knives.
 Clown hijacked the body of Barney Saunders, who had been having an affair with a married woman named Wilma Barbera.
 Trying to escape discovery by Wilma Barbera's husband, Barney Saunders jumped down the garbage chute only to be trapped there a couple of days before the bright light event (Spawn's destruction and recreation of the world), and doomed to be eaten alive by rats and roaches.
 The new Clown easily escapes and frequently uses a knife to attack his enemies.
 He also can still change into his demon form when he wishes.